 The TPS is generally a set and forget item, but it's worth checking just in case.
 Using TuneLoader makes it a very simple task.
 The tools required for this job are a T25 TORX socket/key/screwdriver, a TTP OBD2 cable and a laptop with your TTP tune installed.

-- Warm the engine to the normal operating temperature (a 20-30 minute ride) and ensure the engine is at your prefered idle speed, then switch off the engine.
+Warm the engine to the normal operating temperature (usually a 20-30 minute ride) and ensure the engine is at your prefered idle speed, then switch off the engine.

-- If you determine that the TPS requires adjustment, loosen the retaining T25 TORX screw a little so you can gently turn the TPS.
-Make your adjustment and then tighten the retaining screw to 3.5Nm and recheck the voltage reading.
-Repeat the adjustment if the voltage is still outside of the specified range.
+If you determine that the TPS requires adjustment, loosen the retaining T25 TORX screw a little so you can gently turn the TPS.
+Make your adjustment and then tighten the retaining screw to 3.5Nm.
+Now check the TPS voltage again, if tightening the screw changed it slightly, re-adjust until it’s correct.
+If your idle revs move up or down once the TPS has been adjusted, re-adjust your idle and then check the TPS voltage again to ensure it is 0.6v at idle.

 Checking and adjusting the balance of your throttle bodies is simple to carry out and very worthwhile.
 If your throttle bodies are unbalanced by any degree you will probably feel the difference in the running of your engine.
 It's good practice to checked throttle body balance twice a year to keep your bike in good tune.
 The benefits of balanced throttle bodies will be a smoother running engine and the knowledge that both cylinders are working in sync with each other.

-- Warm the engine to the normal operating temperature (a 20-30 minute ride) and ensure the engine is running at your prefered idle speed, then switch off the engine.
+Warm the engine to the normal operating temperature (usually a 20-30 minute ride) and ensure the engine is running at your prefered idle speed, then switch off the engine.

 N.B.
 If you carry out both checks/adjustments before you load your new TTP tune, let your engine cool overnight as it is necessary to start with a cold engine before loading a tune.

 The Reset Adaption process is required after a new tune is loaded in to your bikes ECM.
-It's function is to reset the ECM's log files and throttle position sensor to the factory defaults before idling the engine from cold and building up new data.
-If you don't carry out reset adaption after a new tune is downloaded to the ECM, your engine may run rough at idle and at low throttle, low revs running.
+It's function is to reset the ECM's log files and calibrate the throttle position sensor to the new tune while idling the engine from cold and building up new data.
+If you don't carry out reset adaption after a new tune is downloaded to the ECM, your engine may be rough at idle and at low throttle, low revs running.

 It's worth mentioning here that if you idle your engine for 15-20 minutes in hot weather, there's a possibility the header pipes of your exhaust system will start bluing as the pipes get hotter.
 Some owners like the look of bluing as this was normal with Triumph twins from days of old.
 If you don't like it, either place fans facing the header pipes throughout the process to keep them cooler or if that's not possible, you will be able to take them back to a polished finish with a good chrome cleaner and plenty of elbow grease.